Chart Color Schemes

 Katherine East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Katherine East, as recorded in the latest Census, 83.7% of dwellings were houses while 16.3% consisted of other types such as semi-detached homes and apartments.
-This is compared to Non-Metro NT's figures of 77.7% houses and 22.3% other dwellings.
-Home ownership in Katherine East stood at 12.2%, with mortgaged properties at 25.1% and rented ones at 62.7%.
-The median monthly mortgage repayment was $1,517, lower than Non-Metro NT's average of $1,615.
-Weekly rent median in Katherine East was recorded at $350, compared to Non-Metro NT's figure of $178.
-Nationally, Katherine East's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Katherine East, as per the latest Census evaluation, 83.7% of dwellings were houses, with the remaining 16.3% being semi-detached, apartments, or other types.
+This compares to Non-Metro NT's figures of 75.6% houses and 24.5% other dwellings.
+Home ownership in Katherine East stood at 12.2%, with mortgaged dwellings at 25.1% and rented ones at 62.7%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro NT's average of $1,733.
+Weekly rent in Katherine East was recorded at $350, compared to Non-Metro NT's $150.
+Nationally, Katherine East's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing